 Bullying rises to the level of unlawful harassment when one or more persons systematically and chronically inflict physical hurt or psychological distress on one (1) or more students or employees and that bullying is based upon sex, race, color, national origin, religion, or disability, that is, characteristics that are protected by Federal civil rights laws.
-It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve:
+It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation.
+This unlawful harassment may include, but not be limited to, the following:

-- A. teasing;

-- B. threats;
+- A. teasing; - B. threats;

-- C. intimidation;
+- C. intimidation:

-- D. stalking:
+- D. stalking;

 - E. cyberstalking;

 - F. cyberbullying;

 - G. physical violence;

 - H. theft;

 - I. sexual, religious, or racial harassment;

 - J. public humiliation; or

 - K. destruction of property.